Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 6. Open `dgVoodooCpl.exe`:
     * **General:** Scaling mode: *Unspecified* (for 16:9) or *Keep aspect ratio* (for 4:3).
     * **[DirectX](https://imgur.com/BzplWw1):** Select your desired resolution and turn off "dgVoodoo Watermark."
-    *  Right-click and select "Show all sections of the configuration.
+    *  Right-click and select "Show all sections of the configuration."
     * **[GeneralExt](https://imgur.com/mnglcos):**" Enable *Borderless*, *Fullscreen size*, and *Fake*.

 Recommended setup is now complete.